canonical/hotsos/defs/README.md

 installed and fall within the defined range, a message is displayed in the 'known-bugs' section of a plugin output.

+Supported properties
+  * expr
+  * requires

+Supported subdefs
+  * none

-## Scenarios
+### Scenarios

 These checks are run automatically and do not require implementing in plugin code.

-Each plugin can define a set of scenarios whereby a scenario comprises of a set of "checks" and "conclusions".
-Each check is executed independently and conlusions are defined as decision based on the outcome of one or more checks.
+Each plugin can define a set of scenarios whereby a scenario comprises of a set of *checks* and *conclusions*.
+Each check is executed independently and conclusions are defined as decision based on the outcome of one or more checks.
 Conclusions can be given priorities so that one can be selected in the event of multiple positives.
-This is helpful for defining fallback conlusions.
+This is helpful for defining fallback conclusions.

+Supported properties
+  * none

+Supported subdefs
+  * checks
+  * conclusions